Oskar Dirlewanger: Career, NSDAP and Sturmabteilung

 Dirlewanger was repeatedly convicted for illegal arms possession and embezzlement.
-In 1934, he was convicted and sentenced to two years' imprisonment for "contributing to the delinquency of a minor with whom he was sexually involved".
-Dirlewanger also lost his job, his doctor title, and all military honours, and was expelled from the party.
+In 1934, he was convicted and sentenced to two years’ imprisonment for a morality offense involving a child under the age of 14.
+He lost his job, his doctor title, and all military honours, and was expelled from the party.
+Dirlewanger's protest against his party expulsion was rejected in 1936 due to his charges, noting the court's finding that he had repeatedly engaged in sexual activity with a girl from Heilbronn who was under the age of 14 and referred to additional incidents involving alcohol-related violence and misconduct.
 Soon after his release from the prison in Ludwigsburg, he was arrested again on the same charge and sent to the Welzheim concentration camp, but more likely it was for creating a disturbance before the Reich Chancellery, demanding the reversal of his criminal charges.
-Dirlewanger was released and reinstated in the general reserve of the SS following the personal intervention of his wartime companion and local NSDAP cadre comrade Gottlob Berger, who was also a long-time personal friend of Reichsführer-SS Heinrich Himmler and had become the head of the SS Main Office (SS-Hauptamt, SS-HA).
+His conviction was later annulled in 1940, and Dirlewanger was subsequently exonerated.
+However the court's accompanying record suggests that doubts about the underlying allegations were not fully eliminated.
+He was released and reinstated in the general reserve of the SS following the personal intervention of SS-Brigadeführer Hanz B., the Chief of the Reinforcement Office (Ergänzungsamt) and his wartime companion and local NSDAP cadre comrade Gottlob Berger, who was also a long-time personal friend of Reichsführer-SS Heinrich Himmler and had become the head of the SS Main Office (SS-Hauptamt, SS-HA).